Reds have opening at 2B after trading Phillips to Braves

 Manager Bryan Price said Monday that Peraza would be the second baseman unless he struggles.
 Peraza was one of the Reds' most impressive young players last season, batting .324 in 72 games with three homers and 25 RBIs.

-''From Peraza's body of work, he's a regular,'' Price said as the Reds opened camp. ''He'd have to pay his way off the position.''
+''From Peraza's body of work, he's a regular,'' Price said as the Reds opened camp. ''He'd have to play his way off the position.''

 The Reds tried repeatedly to trade the 34-year-old Phillips, who used his 10-and-five rights - 10 years in the majors, five with the same team - to block a move.
 The Reds will pay most of his $14 million salary this season, the final year on his deal.